danielhampikian/GIMM-400/README.md

 ## Synopsis

 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+This description should match descriptions added for package managers (Gemspec, package.json, etc.).

 ## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
+Show what the library, website, application, or game does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.

+## Tests

+Describe and show with links to all resources used and attributions to all code used what other projects, libraries, apis, software, or third party resources this project requires to work as intended how you set up the functionality of this project with those resources.
+Be detailed with any downloads and installations and give an account of any problems you faced and how you solved them for future developers.

 ## Installation